Gabriel-0110/unifiedtech/docs/SMS_Privacy_Policy.md

 To receive SMS messages, you must provide explicit consent by:

-- Checking the opt-in box on our website forms
-- Texting a keyword to our designated number
-- Providing verbal consent during phone conversations
-- Confirming consent through email verification
+- Submitting your mobile phone number through our website contact form at https://ggunifiedtech.com/contact and providing explicit consent via an unchecked opt-in checkbox

 ### Consent Requirements